Scrainer/Advent-of-Code-2020/README.md

 My take on the [Advent of Code 2020](https://adventofcode.com/2020)

 ## What's different?
-I'm going to increase the difficulty for myself by trying to code in 3 different programming languages.
+I'm going to increase the difficulty for myself by trying to code in 3 different programming languages, though I'm a busy man™.
+If I don't got a lot of time, my main language will be Python and I'll try to keep up to date with the other two.

 - Python
 - Java